 Both Shopify and Amazon require paid plans to be able to navigate both platforms.
 Moreover, Amazon takes a percentage of your every sale as a commission to list your product in its marketplace.
 The percentage depends on the type of product and is fixed by Amazon.

 Yes, customer support is always available on the Shopify dashboard and will assist with Amazon integration.
-Though most third-party apps have their own customer support team that will assist you if you choose their application for the purpose.
+Though most Shopify Amazon product feed apps have their own customer support team that will assist you if you choose their application for the purpose.

 Fulfillment by Amazon (FBA) is only offered by Amazon’s own application called ‘Amazon MCF: US Fulfillment’ on Shopify.
 As the name suggests, it is only limited to the United States though.
 You need to fulfill the orders on your own if you are using any other integration app.